 Are The Risks Of Reopening Schools Exaggerated?

-Despite widespread concerns, two new international studies show no consistent relationship between in-person K-12 schooling and the spread of coronavirus.
+Despite widespread concerns, two new international studies show no consistent relationship between in-person K-12 schooling and the spread of the coronavirus.
 And a third study from the United States shows no elevated risk to childcare workers who stayed on the job.

 "As a pediatrician, I am really seeing the negative impacts of these school closures on children," Dr. Danielle Dooley, a medical director at Children's National Hospital in Washington, D.C., told NPR.
 She ticked off mental health problems, hunger, obesity due to inactivity, missing routine medical care and the risk of child abuse — on top of the loss of education.
 "Going to school is really vital for children.
 They get their meals in school, their physical activity, their health care, their education, of course."